MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/trusted-launch-vm-overview.md

 [!INCLUDE [applies-to](../../includes/hci-applies-to-23h2.md)]

 This article introduces Trusted launch for Azure Arc virtual machines (VMs) on Azure Stack HCI, version 23H2.
-Trusted launch protects VMs against boot kits, rootkits, and kernel-level malware.
+You can create a Trusted launch Arc VM using Azure portal or by using Azure Command-Line Interface (CLI).

 ## Introduction